apache/spark/.github/PULL_REQUEST_TEMPLATE.md

 Make sure you have checked _all_ steps below.

 ### JIRA
 - [ ] My PR addresses the following [Airflow JIRA](https://issues.apache.org/jira/browse/AIRFLOW/) issues and references them in the PR title.
-For example, "[AIRFLOW-XXX] My Airflow PR"
+For example, "\[AIRFLOW-XXX\] My Airflow PR"
     - https://issues.apache.org/jira/browse/AIRFLOW-XXX
+    - In case you are fixing a typo in the documentation you can prepend your commit with \[AIRFLOW-XXX\], code changes always need a JIRA issue.

 ### Description